Zambia Riverside Solar Power Station

 The Zambia Riverside Solar Power Station is a 34 megawatts solar power plant in Zambia.
 The privately owned solar farm was originally commissioned in April 2018, as a 1 MW power station by Copperbelt Energy Corporation (CEC), who own the energy infrastructure.
-In December 2021, CEC signed a engineering, procurement, and construction (EPC) contract with Sinohydro to expand the solar farm to 34 MW over the next 12 months.
-CEC plans to transmit and distribute the energy to its customers in the Copperbelt Province of Zambia.
+In December 2021, CEC signed an engineering, procurement, and construction (EPC) contract with Sinohydro to expand the solar farm by 33 extra MW over the next 12 months.
+CEC transmits and distributes the power to its customers in the Copperbelt Province of Zambia.

 Location

-The power station is located on a piece of property measuring 1.1 ha, adjacent to the main campus of Copperbelt University, in the Riverside neighborhood in the city of Kitwe.
+The 1 MW power station was located on a piece of property measuring 1.1 ha, adjacent to the main campus of Copperbelt University, in the Riverside neighborhood in the city of Kitwe.
+The 33 MW expansion sits on 30 ha of land in Kitwe District.

 Kitwe is approximately 358 km north of Lusaka, the national capital.
 The geographical coordinates of Zambia Riverside Solar Power Station are: 12°48'26.0"S, 28°14'11.0"E (Latitude:-12.807222; Longitude:28.236389).

 Overview

 In April 2018, CEC commenced commercial use of its 1 MW solar power station in Kitwe, as an income-diversification enterprise.
 In December 2021, CEC contracted Sinohydro to expand the solar farm to 34 MW, with anticipated annual output of 56.5 GWh.
 The power station, whose original design consisted of 3,864 photovoltaic panels, each rated at 270 watts, was the first grid-connected solar plant in Zambia.
-The expansion includes construction of new 11kV evacuation transmission lines to a location where the energy will enter the CEC grid.
+The expansion includes construction of new 11kV evacuation transmission lines to a location where the energy enters the CEC grid.